ScratMan/HASmartThermostat/README.md

 * **output_max** (Optional): Sets the maximum value for control output to match the heating controller.
 In example, when controlling a valve, it may not accept a value of 100 as maximum, and 99 may be used instead (default 100).
 USE WITH CAUTION!
+* **output_multiplication_factor** (Optional): Sets a factor to reach the maximum valve of a thermostat.
+Some thermostat have a max. value not  equal 100 for full open the valve, i.e. 244 for some Eurotronic TRVs.
+Set this value to 2.44 will open the valve to 244 if PID-controller calulate 100 % (default 1.0)
 * **output_precision** (Optional): Sets the precision (number of decimals) of the `control_output` value (default 1).
 This setting may be useful when driving a valve that takes integer values as input for example, by setting the parameter to 0 to round the PID output to integers.